|Founded||Founded in 1962 by Joe Ganci in or near Uptown Edgewater|

 Thorndale Jarvis Organization

 At the intersection of Thorndale and Kenmore in 1962 a 14 year old youth by the name of Joe Ganci organized a greaser gang that became known as the “Thorndale Jarvis Organization.”
 Ganci led his gang to be some of the toughest greasers in the Uptown streets.
+One of the reasons for the formation of TJO was that the eastern part of Edgewater was starting to become blighted which attracted lower income renters in the area bringing in a seedy and many times homeless element.
+This also attracted criminal activity to the area which TJO would not stand for.
+TJOs then patrolled these streets in the 1960s pushing out undesirables.

 In 1963 the TJOs began a conquest to overpower all the neighborhood greasers around them and the fights became so brutal that stores installed bars on their windows and by 1964 everyone in Uptown knew who the TJOs were and began to fear this wild group of teenage greasers, and by then the TJOs had taken over Senn High School.

 At some point in the 1960s the TJOs made the newspaper for the first time and the Chicago police were interviewed about the TJOs, one police officer said they were a bunch of “Jag Offs” and the gang thought it was hilarious, so hilarious they renamed their organization the “Thorndale Jag Offs;” however, outsiders were not allowed to call them that or there would be consequences.
+Another name for TJO was “Truth Justice and Order.”

 In the year 1969 the TJOs made the newspaper again on November 8, 1969 when TJO gang members Peter Cusack and Donald Ritt beat Robert Boyce with a bottle and a car radio antenna at a drive in at 5627 Olive Street (Clark and Olive).
 The two TJOs beat the man because they became angry after Boyce defended his wife’s honor after the two TJOs insulted her.
 The drive in owner did nothing to stop the fight nor did he call the police, in fact, nobody watching the fight did anything, when Susan Boyce tried to go into a tavern nearby to call police the owner told her to go elsewhere to call.
 The police arrested the drive in owner for not calling the police or trying to stop the fight.
 The drive in owner claimed he called the police but his phone records showed he did not (Chicago Tribune Page 20, Nov 9, 1969).
 The fact that nobody wanted to help or call the police showed how the neighborhood feared the TJOs and how they already ran the neighborhood at that point.
 In that same year four TJOs were arrested for breaking into Swift Elementary and vandalizing the school property, they also set 4 rooms on fire.

-The 1970s would bring about an even more violent side of this white greaser gang especially once African American students began attending Senn High School in 1971.
+The 1970s would bring about an even more violent side of this white greaser gangs especially once African American students began attending Senn High School in 1971.
 For the 1971-1972 school year the city decided to bus in black students from the south side of Chicago to get better education opportunities, the TJOs immediately objected and began attacking black students that they identified as Black P Stone gang members.
 The fights were massive in and around the school and TJOs were blamed for being the aggressors of the fights.
 The TJOs would gather after school at Bob’s Restaurant at 5863 N. Glenwood Avenue (Glenwood and Ardmore), while the Black P Stones would gather at Chubby’s Carryout at the same intersection.
 On April 15, 1972 the Black P Stones attacked Bob’s Restaurant and smashed all the windows, the TJOs went on the defense and attacked the Stones which resulted in a massive gang brawl as bottles and chains were being used.
 The fighting between the two gangs flared up again in April when someone pulled the fire alarm at Senn High School so a fight could break out between the gangs, in this fight Puerto Rican gangs joined in especially the Puerto Rican Stones gang who were allies of the Black P Stones, this brawl caused the school to close for a while that school year.

 The TJOs were under the leadership of 22 year old Gary Kellas who was well known and feared in the community.
 The TJOs wanted to be the only gang to dominate Edgewater and they basically achieved that; however, residents wanted the gang of 300+ members gone and the residents were planning to fight back.
-In July of 1973 the leader of TJO Gary Kellas brutally beat Bill Cooper with his steel toe boot by kicking him in the face after Cooper yelled at him, residents then got together and gave the Bill Cooper the courage to press charges against Kellas especially since the attack nearly took Cooper’s eyelid off.
-The courage to press charges and the backing up of residents came after an attempted motorcycle theft by gang members in which residents tried to stop the theft but it resulted in over 40 members of TJO terrorizing the buildings especially when they taunted a mentally disabled boy simply because residents got involved.
+In July of 1973 the leader of TJO Gary Kellas brutally beat Bill Cooper with his steel toe boot by kicking him in the face after Cooper yelled at him, residents then got together and gave Bill Cooper the courage to press charges against Kellas especially since the attack nearly took Cooper’s eyelid off.
+The courage to press charges and the backing up of residents came after an attempted motorcycle theft by gang members in which residents tried to stop the theft but it resulted in over 40 members of TJO terrorizing the buildings especially when claims that TJOs taunted a mentally disabled boy simply because residents got involved.
 This was the point where residents were pushed over the edge and Cooper filed charges against Kellas that got him 6 months in jail.
 After this incident residents continued to report every single crime they saw the TJOs do and they even appeared in court to make sure charges were filed, this carried out the remainder of 1973 until TJO backed off residents and even filed a lawsuit against the citizens group known as Ardmore-Victoria neighborhood group for infringing on their civil rights but the suit was dropped three years later; however, the legal fees cost the group over $2,000.

-The Thordale Jag Offs was a dangerous gang of stone greasers and was well known in the Uptown, Lakeview and Edgewater communities.
+The Thordale Jag Offs was a dangerous gang of stone greasers to enemies and was well known in the Uptown, Lakeview and Edgewater communities.
 Every member of TJO wore steel toed boots on a daily basis since they first formed that was used to brutally kick enemies they knocked down.
 Gang members were even known to go as far as wearing football padding and football helmets when they went into a gang fight which made them look like whackos and could intimidate an enemy.

 The most feared names of TJO were Gary Kellas, the leader of the gang and Joe Ganci who was the founder and also the unofficial behind the scenes leader of the gang.
 These two men along with James Oldham were convicted of murder and attempted murder of two men at the intersection of Devon and Lakewood in 1974.
 The three TJOs saw the two men and ordered them to put their hands up as Ganci pulled a shotgun on them and after the men raised their hands Ganci shot both of them killing one man and wounding the other.
 Both victims were gang members but it was never disclosed in court documents their gang affiliation.
 The men were charged with murder and Joe Ganci got the harshest sentence and ended up spending the rest of his life in prison until he died after being sick in solitary confinement at Menard Correction Center (People vs. Ganci, 1978).